-Slip and Fall Accident Lawyer in Parkersburg
+Slip and Fall Lawyers in Parkersburg

 A slip and fall accident typically occurs as a result of tripping or slipping on a dangerous surface.
 Uneven, wet, slippery, snow-covered, or icy surfaces injure thousands of people each year in the United States.

 Call our offices today and let Jim Leach help walk you through your options.
 There is no charge to talk to Jim about your case, and we don’t charge attorney’s fees unless and until we recover compensation for you.
 If all you need is a little advice, we will give you that and charge you nothing.
-If your case requires assistance from a lawyer, we are prepared to put our experience, resources and persistence to work for you.
+If your case requires assistance from a lawyer, we are prepared to put our experience, resources, and persistence to work for you.